 Most people don't listen.
 They are busy pushing their experience, their framework and their beliefs over the top of another person's frame of reference.
 This comes from the inbuilt fear of needing to be understood - which is what every person truly wants.
 Naturally this pushing creates a push back where the other person is trying to do the same.
 In this state of non-evolved problem-solving the most convincing, intimidating or manipulative person will win.
 The person that backs down will lose.
 This Win/Lose dynamic destroys potential for trust, teamwork and connection, and seriously undermines relationships in all walks of life.

-By leading the way, you can allow the other individual to feel open and trusted. you'll hear the heart of their concerns rather than defensive and projecting logical arguments, by being genuinely interested in their feelings and perceptions with empathy.
-You don’t have to agree with them, you simply need to honour that they are also a human beings with real feelings and emotions and are entitled to their view of life.
+By leading the way, you can allow the other individual to feel open and trusted.
+You will hear the heart of their concerns, rather than defensive and projecting logical arguments, by being genuinely interested in their feelings and perceptions with empathy.
+You don't have to agree with them, you simply need to honour that they are also a human beings with real feelings and emotions and are entitled to their view of life.

 "I truly want to understand what your concerns are and know what the problems are from your point of view.
 I am here to genuinely listen."

 Then to do this with no other reason than to genuinely understand and connect.
 This is not a tool to use to manipulate others to get your own way.
 If you are stuck in a Win/Lose framework you'll keep creating people in your life who leave and don't 'want to play anymore' no matter how much you try to conceal the true motives.

 Please note it takes courage and a high level of emotional maturity and calm healthy boundaries to really take this journey.
 Make it a goal and apply the awareness and processes to your life and you'll notice spectacular differences.